Sparksbox

 Building new retail locations is slower than building AI discoverability through content and cultural presence.

-All of this assumes Schedule I status continues.
-It might not.
+All of this assumes federal uncertainty continues.
+It might not forever, but it has not disappeared yet.

-Brands that have been building cultural footprint and narrative depth in the AI ecosystem will compound that advantage.
-Brands that haven't been tracking their citation share, optimizing their content for AI discovery, and building mainstream cultural presence will find themselves playing catch-up in a deregulated market.
+Brands that have been building cultural footprint and narrative depth in the AI ecosystem will compound that advantage if platform policies loosen.
+Brands that haven't been tracking their citation share, optimizing their content for AI discovery, and building mainstream cultural presence will find themselves playing catch-up in a more open but still regulated market.

 The brands that win the next 12 months aren't winning dispensary turf wars.
 They're winning the AI visibility war that determines who gets discovered first.